zkstewart/BINge/README.md

 Some extra steps that may be relevant to you include:

-1. If you've run Salmon with stderr redirected to individual files per sample, you can use  `utilities/tabulate_salmon_qc.py` to obtain a table indicating what percentage of reads aligned against your sequences.
-It will tabulate the percentage of reads that mapped against your sequences, as well as what percentage of reads remain mapped after the filtration (or dropping) of unbinned clusters, and should likely be reported in any manuscripts.
+1. Use `utilities/tabulate_salmon_qc.py` if you've run Salmon with per-sample stderr output to obtain a table indicating what percentage of reads aligned against your sequences.
 2. Run `utilities/generate_annotation_table.py` to generate functional annotations and obtain putative gene names for each of your sequence clusters.
 The gene ontologies generated in this file can be obtained for use with GOseq analysis.

 # How to cite
 A publication is hopefully forthcoming which can be referred to when using this program.
+Until then, you can link to this repository.